In addition to these general questions and answers concerning the project, there are additional FAQs for Attorneys. Maryland Rules can be found here.

 Some of the Judiciary’s non-MDEC systems are outdated and up to 30 years old.
 The legacy systems lack flexibility, functionality, and are challenging to maintain, as well as having a limited capacity for interoperability with the present and future systems of the Judiciary’s criminal justice partners.
 In addition, county-wide systems do not lend themselves to cross-county communication or statewide reporting.

 Will the new case management system be used in all court levels?

-Yes, it is used in all four levels of court, i.e. District, Circuit, Court of Special Appeals and Court of Appeals.
+Yes, it is used in all four levels of court, i.e. District, Circuit, Appellate Court of Maryland and Supreme Court of Maryland.